1200wd/bitcoinlib/README.md

 ## Features

-#### Mnemonic Keys
-Allows you to use easy to remember passphrases consisting of a number of words to store private keys (BIP0039).
-You can password protect this passphrase (BIP0038), and use the HD Wallet structure to generate a almost infinite number of new private keys and bitcoin addresses (BIP0043 and BIP0044).

 #### Wallet
 The bitcoinlibrary contains a wallet implementation using sqlalchemy and sqllite3 to import, create and manage keys in a Hierarchical Deterministic Way.